FelipeAdeT/PythonforHumanities/README.md

 The examples used are also intended to illustrate the possibilities of coding for the humanities.

+This course is intended as an independent online resource that does not need a spoken workshop (though it could serve as a resource in one).
+Students should emerge from this course with a solid understanding of the basics of Python that they can later increment with further training or self-study.

+We provide notebooks for learning Python basics that include short exercises.
+At the beginning of the course, exercises are pre-written.
+Students will modify code to make it work instead of writing it from scratch.
+As the course advances, students will increasingly work on their own.

+These lessons are followed by 'cases', longform  practical examples that are relevant to the humanities.
+Additional notebooks explaining how to install Python and Jupyter Notebooks are also available, as well as a list of resources for further training.

+Students or teachers can pick notebooks as necessary for a course or project.
+We cover the standard basics, emphasizing practical needs for humanists, divided into two main sections.
+Section 1 (Lessons 01-05) provide the building blocks of Python: the knowledge necessary for writing functional Python script.
+We call section 2 (Lessons 06-10) 'Practical Python,' which gives the basic information necessary for developing your own projects.
+Order and the emphasis differ from courses with other publics in mind.

 ### Course Objectives

 Most resources for teaching python are not geared towards humanities students, but to a broader public that often has a programming background.
 Thus, they spend considerable time on concepts that will not be central to humanistic research, delivering pay off at a considerable delay.
 Oftentimes, they teach the structures of the language without giving the tools to piece it together for a practical application.